isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2305.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+Fooyo Mini Shop Version 2.0-Basic Web Package

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Digital/ Online Ordering and Payment (Part 2)

 ### Contact Information
-Web URL: https://www.fooyo.sg/mini-shop-social-ecommerce/ <br>Contact Hotline: 97129446 <br>Contact Email: hi@fooyo.sg <br>
+6188

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.